Documents to download

 • Art.
 7.8.
 A positive assessment report permits the doctoral student to pursue his or her thesis.
 If the report is negative, the examination can be taken a second and final time before the end of the first 18 months.
 If the doctoral student does not make the second attempt, or if he or she fails on the second attempt, he or she is eliminated from the doctorate.

 The TAC exam does not result in grades, only a pass/fail (‘réussi/échoué’).
-If you fail your TAC, you may take the exam again within the next 6 months but at the latest until 18 months since starting your thesis.
+If you fail your TAC, you may take the exam again within the next 6 months but at the very latest up to 18 months since starting your thesis.
 This means that if you leave your first TAC exam until the very last moment (i.e. 15 months since starting the thesis) you will have only 3 months to improve and retake the exam.

 The second TAC must be announced to the coordinator (registration as for first TAC) and documented by a PV TAC and a TAC meeting report.
 The second TAC should have the same core jury as the first TAC and can include an additional new member.